*EUSSET-IISI Lifetime Achievement Award*

 These documents (no more than 12 pages in total) should be sent to the

-chair of the Awards Committee (Mark Ackerman <[log in to unmask]>).
+chair of the Awards Committee ([log in to unmask]).
+Nominations

-Nominations must be submitted by 15th March 2020.
-The Award will be
+must be submitted by 30th July 2013.
+The Award will be handed over for

 The /European Society for Socially Embedded Technologies/(EUSSET,